Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 Now you can check if the containers have been stopped,

 Let’s say we have a database container.
 It has a virtual file system where the data is usually stored.
 So the data gets removed whenever we restart or remove the container.
 Hence there is no data persistence.
-Which is where docker volumes come to the rescue.
+This is where the usefulness of docker volumes comes in.
 Where a folder in the physical host file system is mounted into the virtual file system of docker so the data gets replicated in the host file system.
 Also the data gets populated from the host file system whenever you restart the container.

 There are three different ways to define volume,